 Caiman Lodge is one of the places that provide accommodation for tourists and scientists in Cuyabeno.
-It has a few cottages and some basic facilities.
+It has a few cottages and basic facilities.
 We stayed here for 4 days, mainly doing observations on rivers.
-In fact, after entering the room, I soon realized I could observe animals even without going outdoor.
+After entering the room, I realized I could observe animals even without going outdoor.

-The guide told me, animals can feel human’s emotions.
-They only attack when we are nervous, as they think we are going to attack.
+The guide told me, animals can feel our emotions.
+They only attack when we are nervous, which makes them think we are going to attack.
 After all there is plenty of food in the Amazon, so there’s no need to hunt humans.
 The guide held the tarantula feeling totally at ease, so he didn’t think there was a risk of being bitten.
 I was very skeptical about this, but his successful experiences verified his theory.
 Perhaps it’s true that we weren’t attacked because we were more excited than scared when we saw the tarantula.

 Lots of animals mean lots of dead bodies.
 As a result, vultures thrive in the rainforest.
 The most common vulture is Black Vulture (shown in the photo).
-Usually there were 4 or 5 of them on the trees in our lodge.
+Most of the time there were 4-5 of them on the trees in our lodge.
 The rarest is King Vulture.
 It was said that all other vultures offer their food when they see King Vultures.
-We were very fortunate to have met one.
+We were very lucky to have met one.
 Even the guide shouted excitedly, “King Vulture!
-Wonder of the Jungle! “
+Wonder of the Jungle! “ ▼

 Unfortunately, due to my poor photography skills at that time, I was only able to capture these blurry shadows.
 In NG documentaries, they’re always shown by super close-ups.
 But when we really met them, the pieces of leaves were too tiny to be visible, and they looked just like moss.
 I almost blindly passed by the species that I’ve been looking forward since kindergarten!
 But when I squatted, they were even closer than the close-ups in NG.